In this week's case discussion, submitted by Dr David Stewart, we look at the case of a 76-year-old...

 Get unlimited access to all course content, additional learning materials, ongoing post-course support, and more.

-This course on endometriosis, pelvic pain and ovarian cancer recognises that pelvic pain experienced by women can significantly impact their quality of life.
+This module on endometriosis, pelvic pain and ovarian cancer recognises that pelvic pain experienced by women can significantly impact their quality of life.
 Given the complex anatomy of the pelvis and lower abdomen, pelvic pain presents a diagnostic challenge that requires clinical awareness to ensure the detection of serious conditions including endometriosis and ovarian cancer.
-This course provides practitioners with clinical reasoning models to effectively assess and diagnose acute, chronic, or recurrent pelvic pain including diagnostic models and management guides.
+This module provides practitioners with clinical reasoning models to effectively assess and diagnose acute, chronic, or recurrent pelvic pain including diagnostic models and management guides.
 Three case studies on women of different ages and conditions illustrate the application of Murtagh’s self-posed questions.
 There are separate units focused on endometriosis and ovarian cancer and the summary provides a systematic approach to identify, diagnose and manage the various forms of pelvic pain.

-This course recognises that sexual health is a significant component of a woman’s well-being and sexual difficulties can undermine relationships, impair self-esteem, mood and quality of life.
-This course examines the complex, multifactorial etiology of sexual dysfunction and proposes an evaluation and treatment approach that addresses the biological, psychological, sociocultural, and relational factors.
-The role of the doctor to broach the subject of sex is addressed and the course guides practitioners in overcoming their apprehensions.
+This module recognises that sexual health is a significant component of a woman’s well-being and sexual difficulties can undermine relationships, impair self-esteem, mood and quality of life.
+This module examines the complex, multifactorial etiology of sexual dysfunction and proposes an evaluation and treatment approach that addresses the biological, psychological, sociocultural, and relational factors.
+The role of the doctor to broach the subject of sex is addressed and the module guides practitioners in overcoming their apprehensions.
 Taking a detailed sexual history is outlined as the basis for treatment, prevention, education and empowerment to embrace healthy, satisfying, and responsible sexual behaviour.
-The course offers education and suggestions for some of the most common sexual health problems such as difficulty achieving orgasm and reduced libido.
+The module offers education and suggestions for some of the most common sexual health problems such as difficulty achieving orgasm and reduced libido.
 The final unit weighs the impact of changing hormone levels on the sexual function of menopausal women and examines the role of menopause hormone therapy.

-This course on advanced family planning part 1 discusses the role of general practitioners in contraceptive counselling including comprehensive information on long-acting reversible contraceptives (LARCs).
+This module on advanced family planning (part 2) discusses the role of general practitioners in contraceptive counselling including comprehensive information on long-acting reversible contraceptives (LARCs).
 The nature of LARCs means that there is no difference between typical and perfect use.
 Their contraceptive effectiveness is outlined.
 Medical eligibility criteria for contraceptive use are applied to three types of LARC and includes important contraindications.
 It also presents discussion about the use of LARCs including how a clinician can reasonably exclude pregnancy and institute emergency contraception when warranted.
 Because of the suitability of LARCS for adolescents, content includes issues of consent and identifies key points of legislation related to informed consent.
 It also considers the termination of unintended pregnancy from request through to clinical referral.
 Finally, there is a discussion about the “quick start” method of contraception for women at higher risk of unintended pregnancy.

-This course focusses on infertility.
+This module focuses on infertility.
 The experience of infertility or subfertility is often unexpected, confronting and can cause feelings of defectiveness, depression, and loss of identity.
-This course reviews the delicate and complex processes of ovulation, fertilisation, and implantation.
+This module reviews the delicate and complex processes of ovulation, fertilisation, and implantation.
 It explores factors that contribute to infertility and subfertility including sex, mechanism, lifestyle and environmental factors, recreational drug use and concurrent illness.
-The course explores the psychological, social, physical, and financial burden of subfertility and infertility, and outlines intervention approaches.
+The module explores the psychological, social, physical, and financial burden of subfertility and infertility, and outlines intervention approaches.
 Patient case studies illustrate assessment and investigations required to construct a management plan for fertility problems.
 Content includes reproductive technologies such as in-vitro fertilisation, ovulation induction and DIY artificial insemination including the benefits and implications of these interventions.
 Adoption and surrogacy are also considered.
 Finally, the pivotal role of the practitioner in prevention, education, management, and support of women experiencing recurrent pregnancy loss is addressed.

-This course considers four common complications of pregnancy - miscarriage, obesity, gestational diabetes mellitus and postnatal depression.
+This module considers four common complications of pregnancy: miscarriage, obesity, gestational diabetes mellitus, and postnatal depression.
 It includes clinical presentation, assessment, important considerations and management options.
 For example, when considering a management plan for miscarriage, a woman’s emotional distress and her need for control needs to balance with her physical welfare.
 Investigations of recurrent miscarriages are included.
 The increased risks of adverse outcomes associated with pre-conceptional obesity and excessive weight gain during pregnancy are covered including potential antenatal, intrapartum, and postpartum obesity-related complications.
 It also discusses how to conduct sensitive conversations about managing gestational weight gain.
 A classification of the risk factors for gestational diabetes introduces the adverse complications for both mother and infant including epigenetic dysregulation.
 In conclusion, the role of the practitioner is discussed as a crucial point of care for perinatal depression and comorbid anxiety symptoms.

-This course discusses the role practitioners play in the primary prevention, screening, evaluation, treatment and ongoing monitoring of comorbidities in overweight and obese patients.
+This module discusses the role practitioners play in the primary prevention, screening, evaluation, treatment and ongoing monitoring of comorbidities in overweight and obese patients.
 Sustained behavioural change for these patients is predicated on a long-term, collaborative relationship between patient and doctor.
 Guides are included for eliciting the patient's level of change-motivation and offers a framework for structuring lifestyle counselling consultations.
-The course identifies four pillars of management: patient education and health literacy, lifestyle modifications, medication and weight loss surgery.
+The module identifies four pillars of management: patient education and health literacy, lifestyle modifications, medication and weight loss surgery.
 As a first-line therapy, education and lifestyle interventions including physical activity and diet form the foundation for change.
 Beyond these interventions, the adjunctive role of medications is also discussed.
 The pharmacodynamic effects, administration and monitoring of three TGA-approved medications are considered.
 Bariatric surgery, the primary mechanism, the effectiveness and indications are also outlined.
-The course discusses the drivers of obesity and the practitioner’s role in primary prevention through education and advocation.
+The module discusses the drivers of obesity and the practitioner’s role in primary prevention through education and advocation.

 As estrogen deficiency begins to dominate in post menopause, women may experience health issues and escalated risks.
-This course examines the aetiology, compounding factors and socioeconomic burden.
+This module examines the aetiology, compounding factors and socioeconomic burden.
 Content includes the medical and complementary management of osteoporosis, genito-urinary syndrome, mood disorders and cardiovascular disease.
 It provides an outline of the risk factors associated with osteoporosis and fragility fractures.
 It discusses the tools to assess fracture risk as well as the criteria for, and interpretation of DXA scans.
 Lifestyle interventions and pharmacotherapy are also considered.
 Together with general care, non-hormonal measures and the role of topical or systemic estrogen therapy are considered.
 Genito-urinary syndrome caused by the hypogenic state of post menopause is discussed.
 The importance of a mental health assessment for post-menopausal women is emphasised including risk factors and management of depression and anxiety.
-The course concludes with an overview of cardiovascular disease, the risk factors (including the impact of estrogen deficiency), and the evidence and parameters for hormone therapy.
+The module concludes with an overview of cardiovascular disease, the risk factors (including the impact of estrogen deficiency), and the evidence and parameters for hormone therapy.

 General practitioner and GP supervisor